StackmateNetwork/stackmate-core/src/bip392/README.md

 Our goal is to construct a methodology for script wallet backup that maintains the single mnemonic interface to recover single signature AND script wallets with minimized trade-offs.

-## Encryption Algorithm
+## Encryption Standard

-We propose primarily supporting the AES-256-CBC standard, with the requirement of a 16-bit initialization vector.
+We propose primarily supporting the simple ChaCha20Poly1305 cipher standard, with the requirement of a 24-bit initialization vector or nonce.

-This is because it is the most commonly used standard for encryption.
+Ciphertext is encoded in base64 to be as compact as possible.

+Example : ```"ZXh0cmEgbG9uZyB1bmlxdWUgbm9uY2Uh":"+dj7i1ViaGhL/3PvsAewrqoIqZBv3D3ACDxPbQWaioGIrqYyqRHuyVybXlUmdHiVK3To38omnU/3ujE6xFfHCAo="```

-Other algorithms such as ChaChaPoly126 etc. can also be supported with very little effort.
+Other algorithms such as AES256-CBC/GCM etc. can also be supported with very little effort.

 ## Key Source Construction